peterj/instructor/readme.md

 ## Classification (`classify.py`)

 Implements an endpoint that classifies the input text into one or more of the provided tags.
-Tags are provided with insturctions.
+Tags are provided with instructions.
 The output also contains the confidence score for each classification.
 Run the code with `python classify.py` and then use the sample requests from `classify.sh` file.

 Example input: